AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Why we chose it

-Though it didn’t have the lowest rates in our survey, North Carolina Farm Bureau’s strong local reputation still makes the company worth considering if you’re comparing quotes.
-Local agents deliver personalized service, and North Carolina Farm Bureau was ranked No. 1 in the entire country for claims handling on CRASH Network’s Insurer Report Card.
+Though it didn’t have the lowest rates in Charlotte, North Carolina Farm Bureau’s strong local reputation still makes the company worth considering if you’re comparing quotes.
+Local agents deliver personalized service, and North Carolina Farm Bureau was ranked first in the entire country for claims handling on CRASH Network’s Insurer Report Card.
+It’s a good fit for drivers who prioritize local service and will take advantage of Farm Bureau membership perks.

 Who it’s best for